 Develops 3D bioprinting technology to create patient-specific human hearts for transplantation, using the patient's own cells to eliminate organ rejection and reduce transplant waiting lists.

-A high-tech biotechnology firm specializing in the industrialization of Bio-3D printing and human-engineered extracellular matrix (hEECM) materials for regenerative medicine and medical aesthetics.
+A high-tech biotechnology firm specializing in the industrialization of Bio-3D printing, regenerative synthetic biology, and microfluidic technologies for human-engineered extracellular matrix (hEECM) materials in regenerative medicine and medical aesthetics.

 A complete ceramic additive manufacturing solution provider offering high-precision DLP, DIW, and SLA ceramic 3D printers with proprietary materials, software, and sintering processes for research and industrial applications.